Causal inference in degenerate systems: An impossibility result: Tests for the uniqueness of Markov boundary

-Here $\Delta$ is a measure of association between two random variables, with a larger value of $\Delta$ indicating a stronger association.
-One example of $\Delta$ that we use in simulation studies is the conditional mutual information.
+To relax these assumptions, we develop Algorithm \ref{alg:2} that requires no extra assumptions on the joint distribution.
+Let $\Delta$ be a measure of association between two random variables, with a larger value of $\Delta$ indicating a stronger association: If two variables with $\Delta=d_1$ are dependent, then another two variables with $\Delta=d_2\ge d_1$ are also dependent.
+One example of $\Delta$ that we shall use in simulation studies is the conditional mutual information.